Biden, fellow Democrats back on campaign trail after third presidential debate

 That response quickly drew criticism from Republicans.
 U.S. Representative Liz Cheney, a member of the House Republican leadership, on Friday called it “one of the most concerning moments that came out of a debate that had a lot of concerning moments.”

-Reporting by Ernest Scheyder and Joseph Ax; Additional reporting by Richard Cowan; Writing by John Whitesides and Amanda Becker; Editing by Colleen Jenkins, Peter Cooney and Jonathan Oatis
+Reporting by Ernest Scheyder and Tim Reid; Additional reporting by Richard Cowan and Joseph Ax; Writing by John Whitesides and Amanda Becker; Editing by Colleen Jenkins, Peter Cooney and Jonathan Oatis